PO Box 9021, Wilmington, DE 19809, USA

 South of the US, the Cerulean Warbler has been seen during a FONT tours in Costa Rica, Guatemala (in a treetop by a tall Mayan temple at Tikal), Venezuela.

-Recently, numbers of Kirtland's Warblers have continued to increase in Wisconsin, USA and Ontario, Canada, at the species'' only known breeding sites outside of Michigan, USA.
+Recently, numbers of Kirtland's Warblers have increased, not only in Michigan (the only place, for years, where the species has been known to nest), but also in Wisconsin, USA and Ontario, Canada, at the only known breeding sites for the species outside of Michigan, USA.

 Since 2007 (and as of 2011), at least 54 fledglings have been produced in Wisconsin, and at least 23 in Ontario.